Turnerj/Quickenshtein/readme.md

 Most of these benchmarks...
 - Run .NET Framework and .NET Core so you can see how the performance changes between them
 - Compare against a simple baseline Levenshtein Distance implementation with no specific optimizations
-- Compare against [Fastenshtein](https://github.com/DanHarltey/Fastenshtein/), one of the other fastest .NET Levenshtein Distance implementations
+- Compare against [Fastenshtein](https://github.com/DanHarltey/Fastenshtein/), one of the other fast .NET Levenshtein Distance implementations

 You can view results to these benchmarks at the links below:
 - [Benchmarking against Fastenshtein](/docs/OverallBenchmarks.md)